 Description of Contents

-One box.
-The book is a handwritten book of minutes of meetings of the Board of Trade from April 1895 to April 1899.
+Handwritten book of Board of Trade meeting minutes from April 1895 to April 1899.
 The entries are all written by the Board's Secretary, John T. Hemphill.
-There are also a few newspaper articles relevant to the Board's business pasted in at various spots.
+There are also a few newspaper articles relevant to the Board's business pasted into the book.